ip200/venn-abers/README.md

 ### Examples
 Further examples can be found in the github repository https://github.com/ip200/venn-abers in the *examples* folder:

-- simple_classification.ipynb for a simple example in the binary classification setting.
+- [simple_classification.ipynb](https://github.com/ip200/venn-abers/blob/main/examples/simple_classification.ipynb) for a simple example in the binary classification setting.
-- multiclass_classification.ipynb for the multiclass setting.
+- [multiclass_classification.ipynb](https://github.com/ip200/venn-abers/blob/main/examples/multiclass_classification.ipynb) for the multiclass setting.
-- comparison_with_existing.py for the comparison with a previous github implementation
+- [comparison_with_existing.ipynb](https://github.com/ip200/venn-abers/blob/main/examples/comparison_with_existing.ipynb) for the comparison with a previous github implementation

 ### Citation
 If you find this library useful please consider citing: